Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 Ankar looked toward his open bedroom door!

 His pudgy Pop, half asleep and holding a glass of water, filled his son’s doorway.
 Pop’s hair was pillow pulled into an unruly wave of bed head.
-A bristle of beard dust dirtied his face, and his eyes blinked and squinted at Ankar.
+A bristle of beard dust dirtied his face, and his eyes blinked and squinted beneath his brow shadow at Ankar.
 His child, standing wide-awake in the middle of the night in front of his open closet.
 Pop sussed the situation.

 “Did you do what I told you?”